Your local advocate.

 As more and more people choose to not get married, it is important make sure that your rights are protected when you choose to cohabit with another individual.
 Cohabitation agreements work to ensure that lines are clearly drawn to protect both parties should the relationship terminate.
 Similarly, prenuptial agreements focus on what would happen in the event of a failed marriage.
 Where an individual is bringing in significant assets into a marriage or has the potential to significantly increase his or her assets during the course of the marriage, it is a particularly good idea to have this put in place.

 This firm proudly serves Crawford, Venango, Mercer, Warren, and Forest counties, including but not limited to Titusville, Meadville, Cochrantan, Pleasantville, Jamestown, Franklin, Oil City, Emlenton, Grove City, and surrounding communities.
 Why travel to Meadville or Franklin?
-I'm proud to be your local Titusville family law or criminal defense attorney.
+I'm proud to be your local Titusville family law attorney.

 Copyright © Law Office of Melissa Bergman.
 All rights reserved.